mmabey/mmabey.github.io/cse469s19/hw3_email.rst

 Email continues to be an essential component of conducting business.
-This assignment will introduce you to email forensics by having you write a tool that can search for terms in the Enron email data set and, for any search results, return the sender's email address and the date and time the message was sent.
+This assignment will introduce you to email forensics by having you write a tool that can search for terms in the Enron email data set and, for any search results, return the sender's email address and the date and time the message was sent by using the ``From:`` and ``Date:`` headers, respectively.

 Pre-Assignment